 Some of them are so sweet that dextrose or maltodextrin is added to reduce the intense sweetness of artificial sweetening agents.
 These sweetening agents are generally obtained from the substitutes of synthetic sugar, but they can also be formed from natural substances, including herbs or sugar itself.

 Artificial sweetener is one of the most attractive substitutes for sugar as it does not add many calories to our diet.
 It can be used directly in processed food such as puddings, dairy products, candy, soft drinks, baked goods, jams and many other foods and beverages.
 It can also be used after mixing it with starch-based sweeteners.

 For a sweetening agent to work properly, a sweetener should be soluble in water and it should readily bind with a receptor molecule present on the surface of the tongue.
 The receptor is actually connected with a G- protein and when the sweetener binds with the receptor, the G- protein starts dissociating which in turn activates a nearby enzyme and triggers a sequence of events in which the signals are transmitted to and are interpreted by the brain.
 The interaction between the receptor and sweetener accounts for the sweetness of an artificial sweetening agent.

 Common Artificial Sweetener

-- Weight Control: If someone wants to lose their weight then they should use an artificial sweetening agent as virtually it carries zero calories.
-One gram of sugar carries 4 calories and one teaspoon of sugar contains about 4 gram of sugar.
+- Weight Control: If someone wants to lose weight, then they should use an artificial sweetening agent as virtually it carries zero calories.
+One gram of sugar carries 4 calories, and one teaspoon of sugar contains about 4 grams of sugar.
 So by eating 1 teaspoon also we gain 16 calories.
-So in the case of a weight control, artificial sweetening agent is the best option.
+So in the case of weight control, an artificial sweetening agent is the best option.

 - Diabetes: It also helps in controlling diabetes as it does not raise the blood sugar levels because it does not contain the carbohydrates in it.